mlundyCO/azul-analysis/README.md

 The results are stored in `results.txt`, with each line indicating the the number of disks, and the frequency of occurences of duplicate tile configurations.
 We find in n=100,000 trials, the frequency of duplicate disk configurations are 0.17, 0.33, and 0.50 for 5, 7, and 9 disks respectively, slightly larger than our approximations above, as expected.

 # Further research
-Further analysis could include computing the probabilties of each of the tile configurations, using simulation to verify those computations, writing test cases for the simulation code, visualizating the relationship between the number of disks and the probability of collisions, and writing more code to simulate more of the game.
+Further analysis could include using simulation to verify some of the probability computations above, writing test cases for the simulation code, visualizating the relationship between the number of disks and the probability of collisions, optimizing the simulation code for speed, and writing more code to simulate more of the game.